 How to Avoid Delays

-- UTILIZE IRS DATA RETRIEVAL (DRT) – As of the 2018-2019 FAFSA the IRS Data Retrieval Tool (DRT) has been made available.
-In order to provide accurate income information, make sure to have you and/or your parent’s tax return for the “prior-prior” year with you when you are filling out the FAFSA.
-For example, on the 2018-2019 FAFSA, you (and your parents, as appropriate) must report your 2016 income information, rather than your 2017 income information.
-If you are completing the 2017-2018 FAFSA, you will need to have your 2016 tax return information handy, the IRS DRT is not available for the 2017-2018 FAFSA.
+- UTILIZE IRS DATA RETRIEVAL (DRT) – The IRS Data Retrieval Tool (IRS DRT) electronically imports your federal tax return information into your FAFSA application.
+Using the IRS DRT will ensure we have the most complete and accurate tax information.
+Make sure to have you and/or your parent’s tax return for the “prior-prior” year with you when you are filling out the FAFSA.
+For example, on the 2023-2024 FAFSA, you (and your parents, as appropriate) must report your 2021 income information, rather than your 2022 income information.
+If you are completing the 2022-2023 FAFSA, you will need to have your 2020 tax return information handy.

 - PROVIDE CONSISTENT INFORMATION - A computer process scans your FAFSA and income information to ensure all information in all fields matches.
 Please take great consideration in providing consistent information to avoid being flagged for verification.